 Mark’s final tip is for January — on storing your holiday lights for next year.
 It’s pretty simple.
 When you remove light strings, tape the end to a paper towel tube and simply start winding.
 The process helps prevent the giant ball of lights I’ve faced for so many years.

-posted on November 28th, 2009 by Thomas Smith, Social Media Director, Disney Parks
+posted on November 28th, 2009 by Thomas Smith, Editorial Content Director, Disney Parks

 The Disney Parks Blog featured several holiday-related posts this week, including a feature on a group of people who spend each Thanksgiving living in tepees at Disney’s Fort Wilderness Resort.
 If you missed it, here’s a look: